mesosphere/marathon/docs/docs/health-checks.md

 * `timeoutSeconds` (Optional.
 Default: 20): Number of seconds after which a health check is considered a failure regardless of the response.

-For TCP/HTTP health checks, either `port` or `portIndex` may be used.
+For TCP, HTTP and HTTPS health checks, either `port` or `portIndex` may be used.
 If none is provided, `portIndex` is assumed.
 If `port` is provided, it takes precedence overriding any `portIndex` option.

 * `portIndex` (Optional.
 Default: 0): Index in this app's `ports` or `portDefinitions` array to be used for health requests.
 An index is used